Benno-K/PublicScripts/README.md

 address of your FRITZ!box, which is your hosts IP as well in most cases

 ## nonseqitur
-Script to fetch a specific cartoon from a website.
+Script to fetch a specific cartoon, named "Non Sequitur" by Wilry Miller, from a website.
 Because the website was redesigned witb so e tool it becsme quite complex and it's HTML is hard to read and understand.
 Somehow I managed to figure how